The Ultimate Guide to IT Internships

 Where to find them, how to ace the interview and what comes after

-Make the most of your IT internship by developing a great rapport with your manager, and it might even land you a solid reference letter when applying for tech jobs after graduation.
+Utilize your internship to its fullest by developing a great rapport with your manager, and you can get a solid reference letter that'll play a significant role in landing a tech job after graduation.

 Finding an IT internship

-Many internships, particularly summer internships, have early deadlines, start recruiting in the fall.
-Starting your search early can allow you to build valuable connections with alumni or professionals within organizations of interest before jumping into the interview process.
+Many internships, particularly summer internships, have early deadlines and start recruiting in the fall.
+You can build valuable connections early in the process by starting your search early.
+These connections can include alumni or professionals within organizations of interest who can help you before jumping into the interview process.

 Remember to leverage personal and collegiate connections too.
 Talk with your family, friends, college advisors and career counselors about what type of internship you’re looking for and what goals you’d like to achieve during your internship.

-Keep the power of the internet in mind too.
-Plenty of tech companies devote entire sections of their websites to IT internship programs.
+Leverage the internet's power too, as many tech companies devote entire sections of their websites to IT internship programs.
 Try doing a job search for employers and your career interests in your area, and you’re sure to find IT internship opportunities in your community.
 You’ll want to create a job alert so you don’t miss any new internships that pop up.

 6 tech companies that offer IT internships